caiyue1993/PrefsMate/README.md

             }
         ]
 }
+var selectableItems: [SelectActionName : SelectableItemHandler]? {
+        return [
+            “changeIcon”: {
+                print(“Handle change icon action here”)
+            }
+           ...
+           ...
+        ]
+}
 ```

 Then we are done!
-PrefsMate will do right things.
+PrefsMate will do right things for you.

 > Keep in mind: the "handleThemeMode" String must be the same value of `switchActionName` in the plist file.
 Same on `selectActionName`.

+> In switch actions, PrefsMate already take care of the **data persistence**.
+So you don’t need to store the user preferences yourself.

 You could refer to [Example project](https://github.com/caiyue1993/PrefsMate/tree/master/Example) for more detail.

-## 4. Enjoy

-Once following the rules above, you are all set!
-We handle the data persistence for you.:)

-Enjoy yourself.

 ## Suggestions

-- Being familiar with plist file will help you a lot.
+- Being familiar with plist file structure will help you a lot.
 Sometimes you can directly edit the plist file through "Open As Source Code".

-- Explore the source code!

 - If you have an issue, please don't hesitate.
 Just let me know :)